ArjoNagelhout/urbanar_project_report/content/iteration_3/index.md

         weight: 3
 ---

-Iteration 2 spans a timeframe of two weeks, between 25 september 2020 to 23 october 2020.
+Iteration 2 spans a timeframe between 25 september 2020 to 23 october 2020.

 ## Ideation on both the platform and build system
 After having chosen the initial concept we had to focus on what aspects the platform would have: how we could motivate people to use the app and make it engaging for over a longer time period.